2020 North Indian Ocean cyclone season: Deep Depression BOB 02

 After 3 months of inactivity, on October 11, a depression developed over the west-central Bay of Bengal, though the system was originally observed near the Spratly Islands over the South China Sea on October 6.
 It continued to move westwards, making landfall in the Khánh Hòa province and further weakened into a low pressure cell while crossing the Indochina Peninsula and re-emerged in the Andaman Sea on October 9.
 It intensified into a well-marked low-pressure area and then into a depression over the Bay of Bengal on October 10.
 It further intensified into a deep depression on October 12, remaining practically stationary over the same region.
 After that, BOB 02 moved west-northwestwards and made landfall in Andhra Pradesh near Kakinada in the early hours of October 13 and weakened again into a depression.
+The system weakened into a well-marked low-pressure area in south-central Maharashtra on the evening of October 14.
+Though the system's lower-level circulation was partially exposed due to high vertical wind shear and continuous land interaction, the JTWC re-issued a tropical cyclone advisory on October 15.
+The IMD also forecasted BOB 02 to reintensify in the Arabian Sea.
+The low-pressure area intensified into Depression ARB 03 on the early hours of October 17.

 Due to BOB 02, Yanam (Puducherry), Andhra Pradesh, Telangana, Kerala, Maharashtra, and coastal Karnataka experienced heavy rain on October 12 and 13, with Hyderabad experiencing 32 cm of record-breaking torrential rain, creating flash floods in the city by October 13.
 At least 50 people died in different parts of Telangana (of which at least 19 were in the capital city of Hyderabad), 10 in Andhra Pradesh, and 38 in Maharashtra.
 Extreme crop loss in north Karnataka, Andhra Pradesh and Telangana occurred due to the system.
 The Telangana CM estimated damage costs to be ₹1,305 crore (US$682 million).
-The system weakened into a well-marked low-pressure area in south-central Maharashtra on the evening of October 14.
-Though the system's lower-level circulation was partially exposed due to high vertical wind shear and continuous land interaction, the JTWC re-issued a tropical cyclone advisory on October 15.
-The IMD also forecasted BOB 02 to reintensify in the Arabian Sea.
-The low-pressure area intensified into Depression ARB 03 on the early hours of October 17.

 The system delayed the withdrawal of the southwest monsoon season by almost a week, a delay compounded by the formation of Depression ARB 03 and Depression BOB 03.

 Depression ARB 03

 On October 17, the remnants of Deep Depression BOB 02 intensified into a depression in the East Central Arabian Sea.
 Moving westwards, the system dissipated into a well marked low pressure on the morning of October 19 over the West Central Arabian Sea due to unfavorable atmospheric conditions.

 Fishermen were advised not to go out to sea due to very rough sea conditions.
 Heavy rainfall occurred off the coast of Mumbai and its surroundings due to the system.
 No warnings were issued by IMD as no landfall occurred in the Arabian Peninsula.

 Monsoon withdrawal was delayed in Maharashtra by a week due to ARB 03.